eclipse-archived/ceylon-lang.org/documentation/1.3/reference/statement/import.md

 ## Usage

-The `import` statement has several variations:
+The `import` statement specifies a source package, and a list of declarations belonging to that package, with an optional wildcard:

 <!-- check:none -->
 <!-- try: -->